CHAPTER 165. ROAD TO ECONOMIC SELF-SUFFICIENCY THROUGH EMPLOYMENT AND TRAINING (RESET) PROGRAM

 Full-time child care—Child care of at least 5 hours per day.

-Grant diversion—The use of all or a portion of a recipient’s cash assistance grant and Food Stamps as a wage supplement to an employer.
+Grant diversion—The use of all or a portion of a recipient’s cash assistance grant and SNAP benefits as a wage supplement to an employer.

 Noncompliance—The failure or refusal to comply with this chapter.

-Participant—An individual who is actively engaged in a mutually agreed upon and approved education, employment or training related activity.
+Participant—An individual who agrees to participate or is participating in a mutually agreed upon approved work or work related activity.

 Part-time child care—Child care of less than 5 hours per day.